vdBerg93/cl-rrt/README.md

 ## Description of the algorithm structure
 A mission planner is required to define the motion queries for the planner.
 The mission planner must receive the vehicle state (to be written by the user) and a global goal (can be drawn in Rviz interface).

+The main function of the motion planner is located in motionplanner.cpp and is called MotionPlanner::planMotion.
+A brief summary of this function:
+1. Update the planner inputs and convert them to car coordinate frame
+2. Initialize the tree with the previous path
+3. Expand the tree while t<t_max (see article hyperlink at top of readme for pseudocode)
+4. Extract the best path
+5. Do some post processing and publish the planned path

 ### Adding collision detection
+Collision detection is done *during* closed-loop prediction.
+Collision is check after every simulation step.
+When the collision detection fails, closed-loop prediction is aborted and returns fail.

 The motion planner object keeps track of the obstacles.
 They are updated with a service at the start of each motion query with the updateObstacles() function.
 To enable collision detection, make sure to feed the obstacles through the following pipeline:
 Motionplanner::planmotion(...)->expand_tree(...)-> Simulation sim(...) --> Simulation::Propagate(...)
 Within the Propagate function, there is a function called myCollisionCheck().
 Adjust the content of this function in collisioncheck.cpp to use your collision detection method.